LeonardoRossetti/nodejs_1/README.md

 ```
 db.users.insert({name: 'Leonardo', age: 22}) // will create a users collection and insert a record
 ```
-* TO show the collections: show collections
+* To show the collections: show collections
-After that, you can add other records in the Users collection, even using other fields.
+* After that, you can add other records in the Users collection, even using other fields.
 ```
 eg. db.users.insert({name: 'Leonardo', age: 22, profession: 'Programmer'})
 ```